SUSE/Portus/CONTRIBUTING.md

 ## Provide tests

-In Portus we are *really* scared of changes that either bring new bugs to the codebase or that break existing code.
-That's why we are really committed to keep a thorough test suite.
+In Portus we are *really* committed to keep a thorough test suite.
 For this reason, any new Pull Request *always* has to provide tests for the change that is being made.
 The `spec` directory is full of tests that might serve as an example if you are not sure how to implement tests for your Pull Request.
 Moreover, we make use of [Travis-CI](https://travis-ci.org/SUSE/Portus), so we will only merge your Pull Request once we get a green light from Travis.

 ## Mind the Style